-300M steel is widely used in landing gear because of its unique combination of ultrahigh strength with high fracture toughness.
-However, 300M is vulnerable to both corrosion fatigue and stress corrosion cracking (SCC) failures with catastrophic consequences for aircraft landing gear.
+300M steel is widely used in landing gear because of its ultra high strength with high fracture toughness, but is vulnerable to both corrosion fatigue and stress corrosion cracking, with potentially catastrophic consequences.
 Plating and shot peening surface treatments currently used to extend life are only partly effective.
 A surface treatment is needed that will mitigate foreign object damage (FOD), corrosion fatigue and stress corrosion cracking.
-This paper describes the use of low plasticity burnishing (LPB) to mechanically suppress stress sensitive corrosion failure mechanisms in 3.5% salt solution.
+This paper describes the use of low plasticity burnishing (LPB) to improve damage tolerance and to mechanically suppress stress sensitive corrosion failure mechanisms.

 The fatigue and corrosion fatigue performance of LPB processed 300M steel was compared with shot peened (SP) and low stress ground (LSG) conditions.
 LPB produced residual compression to a depth of 1.27 mm (0.050 in.), and shot peening only 0.127 mm (0.005 in.), an order of magnitude less.
-LPB treatment dramatically improved both the HCF performance and corrosion fatigue strength, with and without simulated FOD.
-The corrosion fatigue strengths of LSG and SP surfaces decreased dramatically, to only 20% and 50%, respectively, of the baseline strength, with no discernible endurance limit behavior under corrosion fatigue conditions.
-The fatigue behavior was even worse with FOD, simulated with a 0.5 mm (0.020 in.) deep EDM notch, both in air and exposed to salt.
-In contrast, LPB treated specimens with FOD exhibited a definite endurance limit of 1035 MPa (150 ksi) even under corrosion fatigue conditions.
-SCC testing of LPB treated landing gear sections at 1030 to 2270 MPa (150 to 180 ksi) static loads was terminated after 1500 hrs without failure, compared to failure in as little as 13 hours without treatment.

-Mechanistically, the effect of corrosion and FOD resulted in early crack initiation and growth, thus resulting in dramatic decrease in fatigue performance.
-Despite the existence of similar corrosion conditions. the deep compressive surface residual stresses from LPB treatment mitigated both the individual and synergistic effects of corrosion fatigue and FOD.
-The deep compressive layer produced by LPB reduced the surface stress well below the SCC threshold for 300M, even under high tensile applied loads, effectively mechanically suppressing the SCC failure mechanism.
+LPB treatment dramatically improved both the high cycle fatigue (HCF) performance and corrosion fatigue strength, with and without simulated FOD.
+LPB treated specimens with 0.020 in. deep FOD exhibited a definite endurance limit of 1035 MPa (150 ksi) even under corrosion fatigue conditions.
+Stress corrosion cracking (SCC) testing of LPB treated landing gear sections at 1030 to 2270 MPa (150 to 180 ksi) static loads was terminated after 1500 hrs without failure, compared to failure in as little as 13 hours without treatment.
+Corrosion and FOD caused early crack initiation and growth, dramatically decreasing fatigue performance.
+Deep surface compressive from LPB mitigated both the individual and synergistic effects of corrosion fatigue and FOD.
+LPB reduced the surface stress well below the SCC threshold for 300M, even under high tensile applied loads, effectively mechanically suppressing the SCC failure mechanism.